-In the WRC, Breen recorded 42 starts so far, scoring one podium with Citroen DS3 WRC at 2016 Rally Finland and with Citroen C3 WRC at 2018 Rally Sweden.
+In the WRC, Breen recorded 59 starts so far, scoring two podiums, with Citroen DS3 WRC at 2016 Rally Finland and with Citroen C3 WRC at 2018 Rally Sweden.

 Craig Breen was born on February 2, 1990.
 His father Ray Breen was the Irish rally champion in 2005.
 Craig started racing career in karting competitions as a nine-year-old kid, entering rally at the age 18.